public-fare/menus-site/_drafts/when-a-woman-collects-menus.md

 >
 > It was a fairy-tale queen, was it not, who was so wrapped up in her collection of buttonholes?
 We thought her very silly in the fairy-tale, but we appreciate her now as the patron saint of all museums of domestic art.
 >
-> When Miss Frank Buttolph began to collect menu cards and bills of fare, no one thought of it as anything better than a rather tiresome freak, on which a vast amount of energy was being wasted that might have been expended better. [cite: Literary Collector  "Notes," The Literary Collector: A Magazine of Booklore and Bibliography 9-10 (1905), eds.
-Annie Dennis and Frederick C. Bursch: 107.  ]
+> When Miss Frank Buttolph began to collect menu cards and bills of fare, no one thought of it as anything better than a rather tiresome freak, on which a vast amount of energy was being wasted that might have been expended better.<sup id="fnref:11"><a href="#fn:11" rel="footnote">11</a></sup>

 The writer of the *The Literary Collector* magazine’s March 1905 “Notes” section presents “Miss Frank Buttolph” as an amateur, eccentric, a woman obsessed with a bizarre collection.
-This representation is not unusual, for Buttolph or many other woman collectors of the time.
-[Beth Muellner, “The Empress Elisabeth of Austria and Her ‘Untidy’ Collection,” Women’s Studies, 39 (2010): 536–561; J. Samaine Lockwood, “Shopping for the Nation: Women's China Collecting in Late-Nineteenth-Century New England,” The New England Quarterly 81.1 (2008): 63-90; “The Gender of Collecting,” Museums, Objects, and Collections] Over the course of the final lengthy paragraph of this brief notice, *The Literary Collector*’s anonymous writer seems to be won over to the value of Buttolph’s collection.
+This representation is not unusual, for Buttolph or many other woman collectors of the time.<sup id="fnref:12"><a href="#fn:12" rel="footnote">12</a></sup>  Over the course of the final lengthy paragraph of this brief notice, *The Literary Collector*’s anonymous writer seems to be won over to the value of Buttolph’s collection.
 “When she began to get menus in all languages from all countries, [the collection] grew a bit interesting to the scoffer,” the writer avers.
 In the end, the writer mostly concedes that the collection will be “invaluable to the late twentieth or twenty-first century writer of the history of the nineteenth-century civilization,” without fully subscribing to this conclusion or recanting the gendered caricature which opened the piece.
 “For the historian of the future has Miss Buttolph consciously been making this collection, and she feels sure of his appreciation” (emphasis added).
 In many ways, this note in the Literary Collector encapsulates how Buttolph and her work have been viewed.
 The biting acerbity of this depiction makes plain stereotypes that surround Buttolph, often subtly, into the twenty-first century.

 By telling the story of Frank E. Buttolph’s collection—yet again—and telling the story of those stories told about her, we hope to provide new contexts for understanding her work as a collector.
 We begin with stories about the origin of the collection.
 When Buttolph and her collection were featured in newspaper articles, journalists often retell a story about how Buttolph’s awareness of the changing century—specifically her first sight of the year “1900” printed on the menu of a restaurant she visited in Union Square on New Year’s Day—inspired her project of collecting for the Library.
 Buttolph herself recounted this story in a letter to the New York Public Library’s board of trustees: